List of awards and honors received by George McGovern: Awards and ceremonies

 Those events were followed by another anniversary event on November 6, 2007, "The '72 Campaign: A Living Legacy", at the 2007 McGovern Conference, sponsored by the McGovern Center at Dakota Wesleyan University.
 It featured presentations by scholarly authors, former McGovern campaign staffers and volunteers, and McGovern himself.

+In 2007, Death Penalty Focus awarded McGovern with their Human Rights Award.

 On October 16, 2008, McGovern and Dole were named the 2008 World Food Prize Laureates for their work to promote school-feeding programs globally.

 On March 12, 2009, McGovern and Dole received a National Peacemaker Award from the National Conflict Resolution Center for "crossing party lines to break the cycle of poverty and violence for children around the world" through their work in fighting world hunger.

 In 2005, McGovern and Dole were given the Gene White Lifetime Achievement Award for Child Nutrition from the Global Child Nutrition Foundation.
 Other recipients include Howard G. Buffett and Catherine Bertini.

 On April 6, 2009, Flagler College in St. Augustine, Florida celebrated "An Evening with George McGovern."

 McGovern's 90th birthday was celebrated on July 19, 2012, in Washington affair hosted by World Food Program USA.
 Guests included liberal Democratic stalwarts such as Nancy Pelosi, Barney Frank, Steny Hoyer, Dick Durbin, Victoria Reggie Kennedy, Mark Kennedy Shriver, and Tom Harkin, as well as a fellow South Dakotan, Republican John Thune, who said, "We’re very proud of Senator McGovern.
 My dad was a big McGovern fan ... he’s a terrific man and a great public servant."